jake-albert/py-algs/README.md

 # py-algs
 Author: Jake Albert
-Comprehensive review of algorithms and data structures written and tested on Python 3.7.0.
+Comprehensive review of algorithms and data structures written and tested in Python 3.7.0.
 Designed for side-by-side viewing of source code and testing in interactive mode.

 Acknowledgement: Majority of practice problems sourced from *Cracking the Coding Interview, 6th Edition* ("CCI6") by Gayle Laakman McDowell.

 Directory map:
   * The "data_structs" directory acts as a Python package.
 It holds my implementations of data structures such as binary search trees, linked lists, tries, etc.
-  * The "other_problems" directory holds miscellaneous algorithms problems not from CCI6.
+  * The "other_practice" directory holds miscellaneous algorithms problems not from CCI6.
 They are ordered arbitrarily.
   * Any directory of the form "c{x}" holds my discussion of and solutions to problems from the x-th chapter of CCI6.
 Filenames in these directories are of the form "c{x}p{y}.py", where y is the number of the problem in that chapter.

 Usage: